COAL TO LIQUIDS AND WATER USE

 Table 1.
 Sasol Water Use and Effluent Volumes Compared to Production and Major Feedstock Usage (source: Sasol Sustainable Development Report, 2013)

 |Liquid effluent (103 m3)

 NR Not Recorded

-These approximate ratios are consistent with guidelines given in other estimates1, which have figured that water use at hypothetical CTL plants could vary from 1-1.5 barrel of water per barrel of product for a zero-discharge air-cooled plant, to 5-7 bbl water per barrel of product for a plant with water cooling and less use of waste heat for process heat or cogeneration (Sasol uses primarily water cooling).
+These approximate ratios are consistent with guidelines given in other estimates1, which have figured that water use at hypothetical coal to liquids (CTL) plants could vary from 1-1.5 barrel of water per barrel of product for a zero-discharge air-cooled plant, to 5-7 bbl water per barrel of product for a plant with water cooling and less use of waste heat for process heat or cogeneration (Sasol uses primarily water cooling).

 The marked difference between water use in air-cooled CTL vs. water-cooled CTL underscores the fact that water use in liquid synthesis plants utilizing conventional water cooling is by far the most significant use of water in that process scenario.
 Intrinsic water consumption as the source of hydrogen (2nd type mentioned) and solids liquid and handling (3rd type mentioned) as enumerated above cannot be reduced in CTL, but water for cooling (1st type mentioned) can be reduced through different strategies for process cooling water management.
 Therefore, substantial reduction is possible in the area of highest water use, translating into significant impact overall.

 Process Cooling Water Management